 - Listen to your coaches

-Meets are on Wednesdays or Thursdays, and Saturdays.
+Meets are on Wednesdays or Thursdays, and some Saturdays.
 Saturday meets are generally for Varsity athletes and some upper-level JV.
-All athletes are expected to be present for Falcon Relays (March 16)!!!
+All athletes are expected to be present for Falcon Relays!!!

 - You must be wearing an issued TPHS track uniform at all meets – NO EXCEPTIONS

-- You may not leave a meet early – even if you are done competing
+- You may not leave a meet early – even if you are done competing.
+Support your teammates.

 - Meets start at 3:45pm and end around 7:00 pm.

-- At the end of HOME meets there will be a clean up session and then a short team meeting before leaving
+- At the end of ALL meets there will be a clean up session and then a short team meeting before leaving.

 - For away meets we are limited to taking ~180 athletes.
-There will be busses to and back from meets.
-If you have a special circumstance that prevents you from riding the bus, please send me an email explaining the circumstance.*
+There will be buses to and back from meets.
+If you have a special circumstance that prevents you from riding the bus, please complete a Transportation Release Form explaining the circumstance.

 We expect all athletes to treat all teammates with respect as well as teams we compete against.
 If you are unable to follow these rules and guidelines, then Falcon track and field is not for you!